 All the Creality printers are insanely affordable and high in standard.
 The following is a breakdown of how each Ender printer is going to cost you.

-Ender 3: You can get the Ender 3 for as low as $199.
+Ender 3: You can get the Ender 3 from Amazon for as low as $199.
 It truly is one of the best printers for this price.
-Get it promptly on Amazon here.
-Get it even cheaper on BangGood

-Ender 3 Pro: The Ender 3 Pro with minor overhauls is priced conveniently at $259.
-However, you can get the printer on sale by ordering through Creality’s official website here.
+Ender 3 Pro: The Ender 3 Pro with minor overhauls is priced at around $240 on Amazon.
+However, you can get the printer on sale by ordering through Creality’s official website.

-Ender 3 V2: The Ender 3 V2’s retail price is $269, but it’s well-deserved as the V2 offers you a ton of functionality for this price.
-Get it here on Amazon.
+Ender 3 V2: The Ender 3 V2’s retail price is $279, but it’s well-deserved as the V2 offers you a ton of functionality for this price.
+Get Ender 3 V2 from Amazon.

-Ender CR-6 SE: The Ender CR-6 SE is probably the priciest printer on the list, costing you about $399.
+Ender CR-6 SE: The Ender CR-6 SE is the priciest printer on the list, costing you about $399.
 Nevertheless, for the quality you’re getting, this price is still a bargain.
-Check out the official order page here.
+You can get the CR-6 SE from Banggood.

 Comparing Creality Printer Features